amiraine/carnivore/README.md

 ## Setup/Installation Requirements
 1. Clone from GitHub repository [https://github.com/amiraine/carnivore.git]
 2. Run `install -g @angular/cli@1.6.5`
+3. Run `npm install` inside of the root directory.
 4. Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Known Bugs